Article first published in July 2015, updated April 2019

-In this post, you’ll learn what UTM codes are, how you can add them to your email campaigns, and the kind of reporting you can access once they’re enabled.
+Read on to learn what UTM codes are, how you can add them to your email campaigns, and the reporting you can access once they’re enabled.

 What’s a UTM code?

-As you can see, the above link contains the website address (example.com) as well a bunch of added information after the question mark.
+The above link contains the website address (example.com) as well as a bunch of added information after the question mark.
 This extra information is the UTM code.

 The first parameter is the campaign parameter.
 It’s set to track all activity from this particular link as being under the “spring” campaign.

-The other UTM parameters – “medium”, “source” and “content” follow after.
-All set to track different pieces of information about the campaign.
+The other UTM parameters —“medium,” “source” and “content”—follow after, set to track different pieces of information about the campaign.

 How to setup a UTM code in your email campaigns

-Now that you understand how UTM codes work, let’s make you dangerous.
-There’s a few different ways you can setup a UTM parameter:
+There are a few different ways you can set up a UTM parameter:

 Manually create codes

-If you want to manually create your own UTM codes, the URL Builder on the Google Analytics website is a great tool to help you do it.
+If you want to create your own UTM codes manually, the URL Builder on the Google Analytics website is a great tool to help you do it.